ddewaele/GoogleMapsV2WithActionBarSherlock/part1.md

 ![Android build path](./images/android-build-path.png)

+If this is not checked, the Google Play Services library doesn't get included in your APK and you won't be able to run your app.

 ### Adding the necessary permissions

 In order to run Google Maps in your android application, you need to add a set of permissions to your applications manifest.